ConorWilliams/rsinc/README.md

 Rsinc will create a `~/.rsinc/` directory and configure it with the defaults.

 Open the config file, `~/.rsinc/config.json` and modify as appropriate.
-It should look something like something like this by default:
+It should look something like this by default:

 ```json {
     "BASE_L": "/home/conor/",